 Q: LinkedIn — square or 4:5?

-Q: Want intellectual + business hybrid?
+Q: Want an intellectual + business hybrid?

-A: Try slight intellectual vibe, dark turtleneck under blazer, soft north-window light — reads VC / consulting.
+A: Try slight intellectual vibe, dark turtleneck under blazer, soft north-window light — it reads VC / consulting.

 Q: Mature but not “oily” middle-aged men?